-Ira Henowitz “I participated in minyan at the Emanuel during the recent eleven months I said kaddish after my beloved mother passed away.
-I found minyan similar to Shabbat in the sense that they are both very special gifts and opportunities we Jews have to pause, reflect and think about our lives and our relationship with G-d and with our fellow human beings.
+Ira Henowitz “I participated in minyan at the Emanuel during the eleven months I said kaddish after my beloved mother passed away.
+I found minyan similar to Shabbat, in the sense that they are both very special gifts of opportunity we Jews have to pause, reflect and think about our lives, our relationship with G-d and with our fellow human beings.
 Minyan is a very beautiful, meaningful and powerful ritual that provides so much benefit.
 Try it and I’m confident you’ll like it!”

 Randie Fierberg “After the loss of my father, I began attending minyan with my mother twice a day.
 I hated getting up in the morning at 6:45 to go (I am not a morning person) but this is what I had to do.
-After the first 30 days, I started going by myself.
-It had become a routine and I now had a connection with the other mourners.
+After the first 30 days, I started going by myself; it had become a routine and I now had a connection with the other mourners.
 We were like a club (not a club that anyone would want to join voluntarily) and we were all there to hold each other up.
 We shared laughter, little jokes and a lot of tears.
 The regular Minyanaires were a wonderful bunch.
-The highlight of my mornings would be Ebner singing “Did you ever see a dream…walking”.
-It would make me laugh every time and helped so much.
+The highlight of my mornings would be Ebner singing, it would make me laugh every time which helped so much.

 We, Moshe and the Minyonnaires invite all congregants and all Jews who live in or are visiting our community to join us for daily minyan.
-Whether you are able to commit to attending once a week, once a month or just a few times a year, all are welcome!
+Whether you are able to attend once a week, once a month or just a few times a year, all are welcome!